Last Updated on September 28, 2023

 For both parties, the salary negotiation is a compromise, where you want everyone to be happy with the outcome.
 You may be thinking that it is best to squeeze every possible dollar and benefit from a future employer, however, I would advise against this.
 An employer that overpays (or pays significantly more than their initial offer) is going to have very high expectations for their new hire.
 This heightening of expectations could lead to added stress and a mismatch between expectations and reality.
 However, it is in your best interest to negotiate a salary that is fair and satisfactory to your current life situation.
 If you go the route of accepting the first offer, just keep in mind that in general, an underpaid employee is likely starting a job on the wrong foot with their employer and probably has a bad taste in their mouth from the beginning.
 Accepting an initial offer that is not to your full satisfaction can lead to this outcome.

 When going through the job application process, the applicant’s end goal is getting hired.
 However there are many steps in the process, usually multiple interviews, stretches of waiting, emails exchanged, and hopefully offers exchanged (and more likely than not, rejections received).
-According to TalentWorks, It is a process and for many jobs, it takes on average more than 150 applications to land a job.
+It is can be a long process for many jobs, by some measures, it takes on average 100-200 applications and five months to land a job.
 The last piece of advice related to mindset, is to adopt the team mentality early on.
 When a jobseeker is applying for a position, they are hopeful to join the team.
 Start acting like a team-player from the beginning and that will assuredly help the process for everyone.
 Like any team, communication and flexibility is key to success.

 During the job search process in general timing is so important, when your resume is received could be more crucial than the content of it, or your past experience.
 Being able to fill a hole at the right time is so incredibly important to employers that it can surpass other factors.
 However, it is not only the timing of your application, but also the timing of your conversations during the interview process is important.
 As an example, talking about salary too early in the interview and negotiation process is a common mistake from jobseekers.
 When you are interviewing and looking for work, you become more valuable as the interview process continues.
 The more time and energy (and money) that a company puts into interviewing you, the more valuable you become.
 At the beginning of the interview process, both parties (the job seeker and the employer) do not know each other very well.
 The job seeker does not fully understand what the job entails, and the employer cannot fully grasp what the job seeker can bring to the table upon a first impression.